abohoseini/CppCodingBits/README.md

 ## Longest Common Prefix
 // Write a function to find the longest common prefix string amongst an array of strings.
 Refrerence: leetCode.com

+## The Maze
+Given a 2d vector Maze, mouse position and cheese position, solve maze.